An Index of Indigenous Podcasts

 Now, there were likely good reasons for that, not least, affordability.
 Conferences cost money, of course, including airfare and accommodation, never mind the fee to get in.
 I suspect that fact alone challenged many if not most of the folks that may have wanted to come to the event.
 Still, I do think some kind of gathering just for Indigenous podcasters should happen, and maybe we at MEDIA INDIGENA will be the ones to help make that a reality.

 In the meantime, I thought it’d be good to start a list of the Indigenous people plugging away at podcasting.
-For now, I’m featuring those that come out more frequently or at least have put out something in 2016.
-Arbitrary, I know.
+For now, I’m definitely trying to feature those that are actively putting out content (along with a few that are, shall we say, less so).

 If you don’t see a show in this list that you think should be, add it in comments or email me rick [at] mediaindigena [dot] com.